91社区

 Suppliers are also facing shortages and delays of everything from labor to raw material.
 To keep supply chain operations flowing smoothly, long-range demand forecasts generated with the help of intelligent technology are becoming a requirement for OEMs and their vendors.

-3. Demand planning and forecasting
+3. Demand Planning and Forecasting

-One of the major causes of pandemic-era supply chain planning challenges has been unprecedented levels of demand for physical goods — particularly goods that require electronic components and chips.
+One of the major causes of recent supply chain planning challenges has been unpredictable swings in demand for physical goods — particularly goods that require electronic components and chips.
+To keep up with these demand shifts, lead times are up to 18 to 24 months before requested delivery, instead of the traditional six months or less.

 It's important to remember that technology should just be one piece of a resilient supply chain strategy.
 At 91社区, we look at it through the lens of people first, then processes and technology.
 So, solid demand planning and forecasting starts with people — ensuring you're picking the right supplier partner that will be able to meet your organization's needs in your timeframe.
 Once your supplier is in place, collaborate to standardize your processes and implement technology.